cortinaj/Blinky/README.md

 # Blinky
-Introductory project to the Zybo Z7-10 utilizing the dev board's LEDs.
+Introductory project to the Zybo board utilizing the dev board's LEDs.